tsbertalan/gunnar/README.md

 # Gunnar

 Gunnar is a differential-drive rover with LIDAR as its primary sense.
+It uses Robot Operating System (ROS) to provide messaging between components, and important algorithms such as particle filter simultaneous localization and mapping (SLAM).

 ### To make the SD card: